manny-uncharted/Azira/README.md

 ## Description

 This project is an application that grants users the ability to subscribe and receive crypto tokens data in near real-time.
-It provides a
+It provides a library that is useful for interacting with the application.
+[Aziraclient](https://pypi.org/project/aziraclient)

 ## Getting Started